OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:37

-The next day, when they came down from the mountain, a large crowd met Him.
+The following day, as they descended from the mountain, a large crowd approached Him.

 ## Luke 9:38